* FREE SHIPPING ON ORDERS $10 OR MORE! *

 Bluebonnets cannot tolerate poorly drained, clay based soils.
 Seed planted in poorly drained soils will germinate, but plants will never fully develop.
 Seedlings will become either stunted or turn yellow and soon die.

 Prefers a sloped area in light to gravelly, well drained, soil with a pH level between 6-7.
 Bluebonnets require 8 hours of direct sun.
 Blooms in about 70 days.

 Suggested Use: Raised flower beds, half wooden barrels, hanging baskets, mixtures, hillsides, roadsides and meadows.

 Miscellaneous: Easy to grow from seed providing you do not have an overabundance of rainfall and plant in well-drained soils.

-Texas Native Wildflower Bluebonnet 100 Open Pollinated Seeds
+Maroon Bluebonnet Texas Native Wildflower (Maroon) 100 Heirloom Seeds

 Texas Maroon bluebonnets are a special variation of bluebonnets developed and increased in conjunction with Douglass King and Dr. Jerry M. Parsons, retired professor and Texas A&M Extension Horticulturist.
 The original plant was found in a planting of ‘Abbott Pink’ near La Pryor, Texas and has taken over 30 years to develop.